Linus Schumacher Research Group

 Aims and areas of interest

-Despite a rich history of insights from developmental biology, quantitative understanding of regeneration and repair remains elusive.
-Recent advances in stem cell biology, imaging tools, single cell sequencing, and computational biology are poised to change this.
-Our interest lies in using computational modelling to predict outcomes of hypothesised regulatory mechanisms in development and regeneration.
 By developing theoretical models we also bring new perspectives on how to interrogate experimental data.
-We work closely with experimental collaborators with the aim to formulate principles that apply to multiple biological systems, gain insight into misregulation in disease, and inform improvements to regenerative therapy.
+We work closely with experimental collaborators with the aims to formulate principles that apply to multiple biological systems, gain insight into misregulation in disease, and inform improvements to regenerative therapy.

 Dan Tudor (Research Fellow)